Table of Contents

 Dogs are curious creatures, and they love to explore.
 One of the things that they can be curious about is what’s growing in your garden.
 Some plants may be safe for your dog to eat, but others can be toxic.
 This article gives tips on preventing your dog from eating dangerous plants.

-- #2: Install a Fence Around Your Garden is Another way to protect your dog from eating poisonous plants in your garden is by installing a fence around it.
+- #2: Install a Fence Around Your Garden Another way to protect your dog from eating poisonous plants in your garden is by installing a fence around it.
 If you want to avoid the wall visibly, consider planting vines or other climbing plants so your pet can stay on the wall.

 - #3: Keep Your Dog on a Leash when You are Walking – If your dog manages to slip out of the garden and into the flower bed, then you should keep him on a leash as this will make it difficult for him to eat any plants that he finds.